 Each fall and spring semester, the West Virginia Higher Education Policy Commission sponsors a number of off-campus student internships.
 The majority of these are in-state government offices in the Charleston metropolitan area.
 They are normally a full semester in length and are designed to familiarize participants with the activities and responsibilities of West Virginia’s public agencies.
 Students accepted into the program receive financial support during their internships and are awarded up to fifteen hours of college credit upon satisfactory completion of the internship requirements.
 Further information may be obtained through the Registrar’s Office.

-The maximum permissible course load each semester is as follows:
+*The maximum permissible course load for undergraduate students each regular semester is as follows:

-- fifteen hours for those students who are on academic probation;
+- Fifteen credit hours for students who are on Academic Probation.

-- eighteen hours for incoming freshmen, returning students who are not on academic probation and who have a grade average of less than 3.00, and, transfer students in good standing.
+- Eighteen credit hours for incoming freshmen, returning students who are not on academic probation and who have a grade average of less than 3.00, and, transfer students in good standing.

-- twenty-one hours for those students who have a grade average of 3.00 or greater.
+- Twenty-one credit hours for those students who have a grade average of 3.00 or greater.

 *The maximum permissible course load for each of the two terms of the summer session is as follows:

-- six hours for those students who are on academic probation;
+- Six hours for undergraduate students who are on Academic Probation.

-- seven hours for all students who are not on academic probation.
+- Seven hours for undergraduate students who are not on Academic Probation.